-What is inappropriate workplace behavior?
+What is inappropriate workplace behaviour?

 Many people in the past have been afraid of reporting sexual harassment cases out of fear of retaliation.
 The culture was one in which the perpetrators of sexual harassment were protected by their fellow coworkers and even their bosses.